 Scrape Google Scholar Using Python

 In the current scenario, one has to learn programming languages to scrape Google Scholar data.
-Although, an easy-to-go method has been discussed above.
+However, an easy-to-go method has been discussed above.
 However, you must also learn how to extract Google Scholar data with Python.
 So, learn it in a few simple steps.

-Step 3: Use SerpAPI for this, as it can extract title, snippet, publication information, link to an article, link to related articles, link to different versions of articles, and links at the bottom; BibTeX, EndNote, RefMan, RefWorks, etc.
+Step 3: Use SerpAPI for this, as it can extract the title, snippet, publication information, link to an article, link to related articles, link to different versions of articles, and links at the bottom; BibTeX, EndNote, RefMan, RefWorks, etc.

 Step 4: Apart from this, SerpAPI can also scrape Google Scholar Profiles info, including author name, link, affiliation(s), email, interests, cited by, and Public access.

-Step 6: Then you have to pass a returned list of data from organic and cite results to Data Framedata argument and let it save to CSV.
+Step 6: Then you have to pass a returned list of data from organic and cite results to the Data Framedata argument and let it save to CSV.

 Step 7: Some particular commands you can use as per your desire, either delete or add any column from selected data.